 The Group will provide to the InfraCo operating, maintenance, supply and transmission services.
 The transaction will not have an impact on the company's own FTTH network footprint or on the Group's customer base since the existing customers on the sold network are maintained through the simultaneous signing of a 25-year bitstream services contract.
 In the context of this transaction, the Group is committed to guarantee a minimum amount of revenue to the InfraCo in the event of not reaching certain volume of operations.
-At the date of issuance of these consolidated financial statements the directors of the Company have a reasonable expectation that any disbursement in connection with these commitments is not deemed probable.
+At the date of issuance of these consolidated financial statements the directors of the Company expect to reach the minimum volume of operations, therefore no disbursements are expected.

-Apart from the transfer mentioned in the preceding paragraphs, the rest of the transfers that took place in 2021 and 2020 basically relate to the degree of completion of the telecommunications network.
+Apart from the transfer mentioned in the preceding paragraphs, the rest of the transfers that took place in 2022 and 2021 basically relate to the degree of completion of the telecommunications network.

 During 2020 the Group reached an agreement with another operator for the deployment of 2.2 million FTTH new-build BUs between 2020 to 2023, of which the Group had committed to deploy 500,000 BUs, with the option of deploying a further 250,000.
-The BUs covered the entire footprint of both the Group and the other operator and both parties had committed to exclusive wholesale bitstream use in the newly deployed network for a period of 20 years.
+The BUs deployed, as agreed, cover the entire footprint of both the Group and the other operator, and both parties have committed to exclusive wholesale bitstream use in the newly deployed network for a period of 20 years.

-The Group recognised the disposal of routers and associated installation costs that were collected from the homes of customers that decide to terminate their telecommunications service contract, which are not recoverable for subsequent use and have been sold by the Group to third parties at a loss of Euro 14,011 thousand (Euro 12,103 in 2020) (note 22 f)).
+The Group recognises the disposal of routers and associated installation costs that were collected from the homes of customers that decide to terminate their telecommunications service contract, which are not recoverable for subsequent use and have been sold by the Group to third parties at a loss of Euro 18,288 thousand (Euro 14,011 in 2021) (note 22 f)).

-No interest was capitalised in 2021 and 2020.
+No interest was capitalised in 2022 and 2021.